 Liam lives in Ardfinnan in Tipperary.
 He was a member of the Gard Síochána from 1975 to 2006 during which he gained first-hand knowledge of property theft amongst other crimes.

-Between 2005 and 2016 he worked in a variety of roles in Muintir na Tíre which included actinbg as National Coordinator of the Community Alert Program, managing the Tipperary Community Safety Project, Managed an SEAI Warmer Homes Program and managed the Irish element of an Interreg transnational project.
+Between 2005 and 2016 he worked in a variety of roles in Muintir na Tíre which included acting as National Coordinator of the Community Alert Program and managing the Tipperary Community Safety Project.
+He also managed an SEAI Warmer Homes Program and managed the Irish element of an Interreg transnational project.

 Colette lives in Goresbridge, Co.
 Kilkenny and is married to Peter.
 They have 3 children ages 23, 21, 18.